At a glance: Learn how to use and configure the Android sample app to quickly integrate and test the AppsFlyer Android SDK.

-Replace your_dev_key with the one enlisted under the SDK Integration section of your AppsFlyer dashboard.
+(Replace your_dev_key with the one listed under the SDK Integration section of your AppsFlyer dashboard.)

-4. Build the App to your test device.
-Make sure your test device is whitelisted in your AppsFlyer dashboard - refer to this article for more information.
+- Build the app to your test device.
+Make sure your test device is allowlisted in your AppsFlyer dashboard.
+See this article for more information.

-Make sure to use a custom generated AppsFlyer link before installing the app on your device, to receive a non-organic Install.
+Be sure to use a custom generated AppsFlyer link when installing the app on your device, in order to receive a non-organic install.

 Using the sample app